Structure Over Scale: Learning Visual Reasoning from Pedagogical Video: Method

-The GRPO training procedure for the context-question-pause-answer structure is presented in Algorithm~\ref{alg:grpo-training} and illustrated in Figure~\ref{fig:doravqa-pipeline}.
-For each example $x$, $\pi_\theta$ generates $K$ candidate answers (temperature=1.0, top-p=0.9).
-Each answer is evaluated using reward function $r(a_i, a^*)$, and group-relative advantages are computed.
-The policy is updated to maximize expected advantage.
-Training hyperparameters (learning rate=1e-4, KL coefficient=0.01, reward scaling=2.0, group size=8) are selected via sequential sweeps on validation data (Appendix~\ref{sec:hyperparam_sweeps}).
+The GRPO training procedure for the \textit{context-question-pause-answer} structure is presented in Algorithm~\ref{alg:grpo-training} and illustrated in Figure~\ref{fig:doravqa-pipeline}.
+For each multimodal input $x \in \mathcal{D}$, the policy $\pi_\theta$ generates $K$ candidate answers $\{a_1, \ldots, a_K\}$ via temperature sampling (temperature $= 1.0$, top-$p = 0.9$).
+Each candidate $a_i$ is evaluated against the ground-truth answer $a^*$ using the reward function $r(a_i, a^*)$ defined in Section~\ref{sec:grpo}, and group-relative advantages $A(a_i, a^*)$ are computed over the $K$ generations.
+The policy parameters $\theta$ are updated by minimizing $\mathcal{L}(\theta)$ to maximize the expected group-relative advantage.
+To stabilize training, a KL divergence penalty is added between the updated policy $\pi_\theta$ and a frozen reference policy $\pi_{\text{ref}}$:

+where $\lambda = 0.01$ is the KL coefficient.
+Unless otherwise noted, models are trained jointly on both SoSVQA splits; single-show training is used only in the cross-show ablation (Table~\ref{tab:ablation_method}).
+Training hyperparameters (learning rate $\eta = 1 \times 10^{-4}$, reward scaling factor $s = 2.0$, and group size $K = 8$) are selected via sequential sweeps on held-out validation data (Appendix~\ref{sec:hyperparam_sweeps}).

 \quality